-Play Type 3 focuses on large Mulden and Otavi compressional structures in the Damara fairway, located southwest of the Play Type 1 and 2 areas.
+Play Type 3 focuses on large Mulden and Otavi compressional structures in the Damara Fold and Thrust Belt fairway, located southwest of the Play Type 1 and 2 areas.
 The traps currently identified in this area are all structural.
-Structural traps offer the best opportunity for trap integrity, and the current 2-D seismic interpretation has identified several compressional structures in the Damara fairway associated with thrust faulting and potential wrench faulting of the Mulden and Otavi Groups during the Damara Orogeny.
-The presence of the Mulden and Otavi Groups was confirmed in 2024 with the drilling of the Naingopo 11-1 well.
+Structural traps offer the best opportunity for trap integrity, and the current 2-D seismic interpretation has identified several compressional structures in the Damara Fold and Thrust Belt associated with thrust faulting and potential wrench faulting of the Mulden and Otavi Groups during the Damara Orogeny.
+No wells currently exist in this area to confirm the ages of these formations; however, surrounding geology suggests their age.

 While formation ages and depositional settings have yet to be established, these possible carbonate structures may benefit from increased fracture porosity, which would also enhance permeability.
-No other play types are stacked with Play Type 3 since, to date, no stratigraphic objectives have been identified within.
+No other play types are stacked with Play Type 3, since, to date, no stratigraphic objectives have been identified within.

-The Damara play area, as identified on the available 2-D seismic interpretation, has been subdivided into three subplay areas from west to east: Sub-Play A, an area of low-relief structures; Sub-Play B, an area of high-relief structures; and Sub-Play C, an area of complex structures.
+The Damara Fold and Thrust Belt area, as identified on the available 2-D seismic interpretation, has been subdivided into three sub-play areas from west to east: Sub-Play A, an area of low-relief structures; Sub-Play B, an area of high-relief structures; and Sub-Play C, an area of complex structures.